jakobib/hypertext2019/infrastructure-agnostic-hypertext.md

 A content locator is a document that can be used to select parts of another document via transclusion.
-Nelsons refers to this locators as "reference pointers" [@Nelson1999] and exemplifies them with spans of bytes or characters in a document.
+Nelsons refers to this locators as "reference pointers" [@Nelson1999], exemplified with spans of bytes or characters in a document.
 Content locators depend on data formats and document models.
 For instance locator languages XPath, XPointer, and XQuery act on XML documents, which can be serialized in different forms (therefore it makes no sense to locate parts of an XML document with positions of bytes).
 Other locator languages apply to tabular data (SQL, RFC\ 7111), to graphs (SPARQL, GraphQL), or to two-dimensional images (IIIF), to name a few.
 Whether and how parts of a document can be selected with a content locator language depends on which data format the document is interpreted in.
-For instance an SVG image file can be processed at least as image, as XML document, and as Unicode string, each with its own methods of locating document segments.
+For instance an SVG image file can be processed at least as image, as XML document, or as Unicode string, each with its own methods of locating document segments.
 Content locators can be extended to all executable programs that reproducibly process some documents into other documents.
 This generalization can be useful to track data processing pipelines as hyperdata such as discussed for executable papers and reproducible research.
 Restriction of content locators to less powerful query languages might make sense from a security point of view.

 ## Edit Lists